Who are we?

 Dr Gareth Terry

-I teach about qualitative methods (especially TA) in university courses and through workshops (online and in person).
+I teach about qualitative methods (especially reflexive TA) in university courses and through workshops (online and in person).
 I have written a number of chapters related to qualitative methods, with various combinations of Virginia Braun, Victoria Clarke, and Nikki Hayfield.
 I am co-author with Nikki of Essentials of Thematic Analysis, which is part of The Essentials of Qualitative Methods Series from the American Psychological Association.